braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ```
 :::

-### 1.2.Z Implications and Synthesis
+### 1.2.Z Implications and Synthesis {#1.2.Z}

-:::note[Temporal Ontology]
+:::note[**Temporal Ontology**]
-The theorems establish that finite information bounds lead to contradictions in infinite pasts, enforcing a unique initial state and directing evolution through discrete steps; these results connect to the subsequent causal graph by providing the bounded domain over which relational structures can form without regress.
+The Theorem of Finitude establishes that finite information bounds lead to contradictions in infinite pasts, enforcing a unique initial state and directing evolution through discrete steps.
+By terminating the backward chain at $t_L=0$, the Sequencer guarantees that every subsequent state inherits a complete, traversable history, transforming the abstract notion of "becoming" into a computable mechanical process.
+These results connect to the subsequent causal graph by providing the bounded domain over which relational structures can form without the logical hazards of infinite regress.
 :::

 -----